serverkit/serverkit/README.md

 ```

 ### Example
-This is an example recipe to install some packages,
-clone a git repository, and create a symlink for a dotfile.
+This is an example recipe to install some packages, clone a git repository, and create a symlink.

 ```yaml
 # recipe.yml